anosaryev/systems_stuff/README.md

 I go over this in my DEVLOG, but my greatest difficulty with this project was constantly changing very crucial parts of my approach because things did not make sense.
 Eventually, I figured I had to use multithreading, something I was 99% unaware of until now (I can't say I've never heard the word).

-I am not done.
-I feel close to being done, but I don't know how many more errors may pop up, and this can certainly be optimised much more.
-As it is now, most of it seems to be operating as intended but there may be some read/write misplacement.
-The system works by having a thread of the server choose the next subserver, which will send its PID to its respetcive client to enable their messaging ability.
-Sometimes, this gets heaped in with the wrong read/write, causing it to not send at all or send at the end of a regular chat message.

-If you will allow me, I will keep working on this and inform you when this is in better standing.
-I understand that the deadline is 24 Jan and no assignments are allowed after that date, but I would still appreciate the opportunity to improve this submission.

-All in all, I think I bit off more than I could chew with this one, but I'd still like to see it through.
+I finished this on the 27th of January, 3 days after the deadline.
+All in all, I think I bit off more than I could chew with this one, but it's done now.

 ---